carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 {: .language-bash}

-Because this is a basic container, there's a lot of things not installed -- for example, `python`.
+Because this is a basic container, there's a lot of things not installed -- for example, `python3`.

 ~~~
-/# python
+/# python3
 ~~~
 {: .language-bash}
 ~~~
-sh: python: not found
+sh: python3: not found
 ~~~
 {: .output}

-Inside the container, we can run commands to install Python.
-The Alpine version of Linux has a installation tool called `apk` that we can use to install Python.
+Inside the container, we can run commands to install Python3.
+The Alpine version of Linux has a installation tool called `apk` that we can use to install Python3.

 ~~~
-/# apk add --update python py-pip python-dev
+/# apk add --update python3 py3-pip python3-dev
 ~~~
 {: .language-bash}

 We can test our installation by running a Python command:
 ~~~
-/# python --version
+/# python3 --version
 ~~~
 {: .language-bash}